Active-CSS/active-css/README.md

 ACSS is all about manual coding and taking back control of UI with a method that is scalable for complex websites.

+There is no fixed way to do code in ACSS.
+It's like that with CSS too - people take different approaches.
+A language, by its nature, is more flexible than a framework.

 If you try to read regular CSS, it can look confusing.
 It's the same with ACSS - use a good comment structure to label events.

 Here's are a couple of tasters: